top of page

 2. Add plants that attract beneficial insects

 Many flowing herbs and plants can be used to both increase the bio-diversity of your vegetable garden and also attract beneficial insects.
-Some plants that can be planted to help attract lacewings include Angelica, Caraway, Coriander, Cosmos, Dill, Fennel, Fern, Poppy, Mallow, Tansy and Yarrow.
+Some plants that can be planted to help attract lacewings include Angelica, Caraway, Coriander, Cosmos, Dill, Fennel, Fern, Poppy, Mallow, Tansy, and Yarrow.

 3. Keep some bad garden pests around

 While no farmer or gardener wants to leave potentially destructive insects on their crops, that act attracts beneficial insects.
-While pollen, nectar and sticky honeydew will help attract beneficial bugs like lacewings, a solid source of aphids (or other pests) offer a welcome feast for beneficial insects.
+While pollen, nectar, and sticky honeydew will help attract beneficial bugs like lacewings, a solid source of aphids (or other pests) offers a welcome feast for beneficial insects.
 This bounty of food will encourage female lacewings to deposit hundreds of eggs that will hatch into an army of pest eaters.
 It's all a balance.

 4. Attract them with sugar spray